0LEG0/next-yate/README.md

 - Cache of all requests in offline mode.
 - Auto-acknowledge of the incoming messages by acknowledge_timeout.
 (This can be critical under high load, as it prevents Yate from crashing).

+(* Compatibility with javascript.yate has been moved to [Next-Yate-Compat](https://github.com/0LEG0/next-yate-compat))

 [View Documentation](https://htmlpreview.github.io/?https://github.com/0LEG0/next-yate/blob/master/docs/index.html)

 [External module protocol](https://docs.yate.ro/wiki/External_module_command_flow)